-• Function Aggregation
+· Function Aggregation

 Function Aggregation focuses on a subset of functions and aggregates these into Function Groups, without being distracted by other functions that are currently not significant to the user.
-Use the To do the Function Group Editor (Section 5.4) to do this.
+Use the Function Group Editor (Section 5.4) to do this.

-• Default Aggregation
+· Default Aggregation